Mister Monday: Plot

-With help of the Atlas, Arthur navigates his way through the House, which he discovers is a world unto itself, around which the Universe is organized, created by a divine being called "the Architect."
+Without help of the Atlas, Arthur attempts to navigate his way through the Lower House, which he discovers is a fragment of a world unto itself, around which the Universe is organized, created by a divine being called "the Architect."
 The Architect went away and entrusted the seven Trustees known as "the Morrow Days" to fulfil her Will.
-Prior to the Architect's departure, she imprisoned her consort, the Old One, for meddling with the Secondary Realms (the human world).
+Prior to the Architect's departure, she imprisoned her consort, the Old One, for meddling with the Secondary Realms (the universe).
 Without guidance from the Architect or the Old One, the Morrow Days each fell victim to one of the seven deadly sins and the House descended into chaos.
 As the Rightful Heir, Arthur must find the seven parts of the Will hidden by the Morrow Days and reclaim all parts of the House in order to fulfil the Architect's Will and restore the House to its original purpose.

-To secure the Lower House from Mister Monday, Arthur must steal the Hour Key from him.
-On his journey, Arthur briefly meets the Old One and also meets a Cockney girl-child named Suzy Turquoise Blue, who is possessed by the first part of the Will, a bossy, jade-colored frog.
+To secure the Lower House from Mister Monday, Arthur must claim the Hour Hand from him.
+On his journey, Arthur is attacked by a group of Nithlings, creatures born from Nothing, but he is saved by a Cockney girl named Suzy Turquoise Blue, an agent of the first fragment of the Will.
+However, the group is Ambushed by Monday & his primary supporters, Dawn, Noon, and Dusk, as well as their own aids.
+Suzy and the Will escape, but Arthur is trapped in the Deep Coal Cellar.
+While in the cellar, he meets a Denizen called Prauvil, who later betrays Arthur, for he is secretly an agent for one of the Morrow Days, Superior Saturday.
+Arthur also encounters the Old One, who warns him that if he uses the Key too often, he will become a Denizen (one of the residents of the House), and his presence on Earth would cause great harm to those around him.

-The Will advises Arthur and Suzy on how to break into Monday's quarters.
-Arthur successfully reclaims the Lower House and gains the Hour Key, which combines with the Minute Key to be the First Key of the House.
-Now freed, first part of the Will takes the form of Dame Primus.
-Arthur decides to turn governance of the Lower House to Dame Primus and uses the First Key to heal Mister Monday from his affliction of Sloth.
-Arthur receives a cure for the Fetchers' disease and returns home, relieved that his adventures in the House are over.
+The Will advises Arthur and Suzy on how to break into Monday's quarters, or "Dayroom" as it is called.
+Arthur successfully reclaims the Lower House and gains the Hour Hand, which combines with the Minute Hand to become the First Key of the House.
+Now freed, the first part of the Will takes the form of Dame Primus.
+Arthur decides to use the First Key to heal Mister Monday from his affliction of Sloth, before turning governance of the Lower House to Dame Primus.
+Arthur receives a cure for the Fetchers' disease, as well as a telephone to use in emergencies, and returns home, relieved that his adventures in the House are over.

-However, Dame Primus contacts Arthur at midnight, when the day has become Tuesday, to tell Arthur that he is urgently needed back at the House.
+However, just past midnight Tuesday, he receives a call on the emergency line, leading into the next book, Grim Tuesday.